v8kgsm/Letsupgrade-Blockchain/DAY 1 - ASSIGNMENT.md

 - Previous blocks hash code
 - Mining key

-5) The wide range of record and less probability  of rendeirng data allows verifiabilty .
+5) we can track the activity at any point of time which allows verifiabilty .